twitter/cassovary/cassovary-examples/ExamplesREADME.md

 You can also use `runMain ExampleClassName parameters` to run a particular example, for example `runMain HelloGraph 10`

+Alternatively, on the command line type ```bash cassovary-examples/src/main/load-graph-examples.sh``` to generate a random graph with 5M nodes and approximately 100M edges and then load it.

 ## Some included examples
 * HelloGraph [numNodes] - a "Hello World" example - creates a complete directed graph with 3 nodes and prints out the number of edges in the graph.